Michael O'Leary (businessman): Ryanair career

 In June 2022, O'Leary defended Ryanair's use of an Afrikaans language test on South African nationals flying to the UK and Ireland.
 However, he later withdrew his comments amid widespread criticism of Ryanair's discriminatory policy.
 Notwithstanding the historical connotations of Afrikaans in South Africa during the Apartheid era, Afrikaans, along with English, is only one of the 11 official languages in South Africa.

 In June 2022, Hungarian Prime Minister Viktor Orbán announced that the Hungarian government would introduce an 'extra profit tax' on banks and large private companies, including airlines.
 In response to the introduction of the tax, Ryanair has decided to retroactively pass the tax on to all passengers, increasing ticket prices by an extra €10 for intra-European destinations and €25 for non-European destinations.
 Michael O'Leary first called the idea of a new tax 'beyond stupid', and in a later interview, he called Economic Development Minister Márton Nagy a 'complete idiot', demanding local authorities to reverse the tax.
 After this, in a Euronews interview, O'Leary said the following about ministers Gergely Gulyás and Márton Nagy: "These two Hungarian ministers are like Dumb and Dumber in that Jim Carrey-film, if they think people will happily pay the extra tax and choose a more expensive airline overnight".

 In 2010, O'Leary stated that he thought the scientific consensus on human-caused global warming was "horseshit" in an interview with the Irish Independent.
 In 2017, O'Leary dismissed climate change as "complete and utter rubbish".
 When asked whether climate change is happening, O'Leary replied that the cooling and warming had been "going on for years" and did not accept it was linked to carbon usage.
 In 2021, he was less dismissive and said "it is something that our customers and the people working here at Ryanair wants us to focus on and we tend to be very responsive.“ O'Leary subsequently claimed that “The green agenda is dead”.

+O'Leary owns over 4% of Ryanair shares, worth over $1 billion.
+In 2025 he met a target to keep Ryanair's share price above €21 for 28 consecutive days.
+He will have the option to purchase 10 million shares at €11.12 each, if he stays with the company until the end of July 2028.
+The incentive scheme was agreed in 2019, and was due to expire in 2024 but was renewed in December 2022 until 2028.

+In September 2026, O'Leary described rival airlines as "high-fare rapists", a statement for which he was criticised by Tánaiste Simon Harris and a number of sexual abuse survivors and campaigners.
+He doubled down on the language and defended it, saying that he would "happily offend" other airlines.
+He later apologised for these comments.